Music is a living, breathing, world-wide art form that is being invented and re-invented everyday…

 Service.
 Creativity, done right, makes the world a better place.

-Duty.
+Responsibility.
 Creativity is more than a luxury.
-Creativity, in service to honorable goals, is a deep responsibility.
+Creativity, in service to honorable goals, is a deep and sacred duty.

 *** Does anyone have any others to share? ***